 Ask them softball question(s) (mostly business related) in a quick email that could elicit a response.
-Pick up the phone (if you feel that’s the best way to get a hold of them) and ask about them.
-But be sure to bring your listening ears to the get together.
+Find the best reconnect email sample template to help you.
+You could also pick up the phone (if you feel that’s the best way to get a hold of them) and ask about them.
+But be sure to bring your listening ears to the get-together.

 Listen for things like: